Epic Guide: Overnight Acatenango Volcano Hike

 Packing layers is important, because it’s much colder at the top of the volcano than at the bottom.
 You might also want to remove layers as you work up a sweat.
 But at the top, it gets extremely cold at night and you’ll be glad to have the extra layers!

-- Hiking boots (I just wore my tennis shoes because I wasn’t sure renting hiking boots was a wise idea in case they didn’t fit well.
-But if you have your own pair, definitely wear them.)
+- Hiking boots — I just wore my tennis shoes because I wasn’t sure renting hiking boots was a wise idea in case they didn’t fit well.
+But if you have your own pair, definitely wear them.
+I wish I had!

-- Walking stick (I didn’t use one but it might have been helpful!)
+- Walking Stick — I didn’t use one but it would have been helpful!

-- Headlamp (for reaching the summit on day two when it’s still pitch dark outside)
+- Headlamp — for reaching the summit on day two when it’s still pitch dark outside.
+Check your batteries!

-These are all things you can rent.
-I personally rented a hiking backpack and a headlamp.
+If you’re not a hiker, these are all things you can rent.
+I personally rented the hiking backpack and headlamp.

 - First aid kit